Please ensure to read all product information guides before purchasing your choice of product and commencement of installation”

 Rustic Grade – is best referred to as a mixture of feature grade and standard grade.

 Prior to purchasing our timber, you must read and follow the ATFA Decking Guide and other links below to ensure safe storage, expectation and having a well performed deck.

 External decking timbers exposed to the weather will reach Equilibrium Moisture Content (EMC) with their surroundings after a period of 9-18 months, depending upon prevailing weather, size and type of timber used.

 Timber delivered to site should be stored supported on level bearers not less than 150 mm clear of the ground.
 Timber should be left block stacked and banded until required.
-Both seasoned and unseasoned decking should be covered to protect it from the sun and rain.
+Decking should be covered and stored to protect it from the sun and rain.

 End-Plating and Sealing

 All decking should be coated with either a suitable water based or oil on all four sides before installation.
-To reduce end splitting in unseasoned timber, the end grain should be coated immediately after sawing with a suitable sealer such as Petroleum Jelly or Mobilcer-M Wax Emulsion.
+To reduce end splitting in timber, the end grain should be coated immediately after sawing with a suitable sealer.

 The design of the joints is a key factor in ensuring the durability of the structure.
 When designing joints in timber decks, the following general guidelines should be considered: